MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ```
 You will be able to see the impact of the above in the SQL statements output when running the `server.js` file.

 In our view template there will be an object called 'restaurants' that will be the array of data that came from `await Restaurant.findAll()`.
-We can write our html elements as if this was an html file, only when we want to parse some dynamic content do can use handlebars to create placeholders.
+We can write our html elements as if this was an html file and when we want to parse some dynamic content we can use handlebars to create placeholders.
 This is very much like 'mail merge' in word or other pieces of software you might have come across.

 To repeat a block of code for every item in an array we can use the built in template helper `{{#each}}` that comes with handlebars.
+For this lesson, let's just retrieve the restaurant data and display the name and number of menus in each restaurant.
+In tomorrow's lesson we will look at using nested loops in Handlebars to display the menu and menu items on another page.

 ```html
 <h1>Restaurants</h1>